sparkflows/sparkflows-docs/docs/troubleshooting/installation.rst

     java and jar have to be in the PATH

-    If running on a Spark cluster, Spark 1.6+ is needed on the cluster.
+    If running on an Apache Spark cluster, Apache Spark 1.6+ is needed on the cluster.

     3GB+ of RAM available on the machine.